ArtDanger/API_YouTube/README.md

 Google don't pass.
 AND YOU!!!
 YES you're knowing how to solve this problem.
 Offer solutions!

-How use?
+#How use?
-1. pip install undetected_chromedriver
+1. pip install api-youtube-uc
 2. Create YouTube channel(go to the YouTube Studio for the first time)
 3. Watch file example "main.py"